bluestacks/dev-ops-challenge/README.md

       B.1 This behavior header should base caching on HOST and CloudFront-Viewer-Country

-# NOTE: Please provide CNAME record to add in our DNS.
+# NOTE: Please provide cname record to add in our DNS.

 # Assignment 2